rjspencer/docs/theming.md

 * Use semicolons in JavaScript.
 We do compress JavaScript before we upload it to our CDN, which may cause issues from time to time.

 # Pages

-## Available Pages
+Each view on StageBloc has a `{Page}` block. [#custom-pages](You can also create your own custom pages).

-Note: Not all pages are required.
+*Note: Not all pages are required.
 Define pages that make sense for your theme, and the rest will be taken care of by the engine.
-No links will be broken.
+No links will be broken.*

 ### page:About
 This page should show general information about the account.